sumsaw/Driven-Data-competition-Pump-it-up-challenge/README.md

 -Created new features and checked their importance using mutual info classif from sklearn library.

 # Competition model
--I used a ensemble of XGboost and Light GBM  15 models each.
+- I used a ensemble of XGboost and Light GBM  15 models each.
 Both the model was hyper-parameter tuned.
 I used five fold validation so in totoal 15*5*2=150 models .
 The difference between various models was its initiation using different random seed .
 After this I used hard voting to select the final class.

 # Final Submission